s-chh/Pytorch-SmallGAN/README.md

 # Pytorch-SmallGAN-MNIST-FashionMNIST-USPS
 Pytorch implementation of a small GAN network for MNIST, FashionMNIST and USPS dataset.

+Generator has 7k parameters and Discriminator has 3k parameters.

 <br>

 Change the DB variable to change the dataset.